 - A bridge cannot contain multiple subinterfaces of the same port.
 Attempting this configuration results in an error.

-- In environments where both VLAN-aware and traditional bridges are used, if a traditional bridge has a subinterface of a bond that is a normal interface in a VLAN-aware bridge, the bridge is flapped when the traditional bridge’s bond subinterface is brought down.
+- If you use both VLAN-aware and traditional bridges, if a traditional bridge includes a bond subinterface that is a normal interface in a VLAN-aware bridge, the bridge flaps when you bring down the bond subinterface in the traditional bridge.

 - You cannot enslave a VLAN raw device to a different master interface (you cannot edit the

 /etc/network/interfacesfile).
 You need to delete the VLAN and recreate it.

 - Cumulus Linux enables MAC learning by default on traditional and VLAN-aware bridge interfaces.
 Do not disable MAC learning unless you are using EVPN.
 See Ethernet Virtual Private Network - EVPN.